nikhildubey-23/sparksolutions/README.md

-# Spark Solution Website
+# SN VERSE Website

 ## Overview

-This is a modern, responsive website for Spark Solution, a freelancing company.
+This is a modern, responsive website for SN VERSE, a freelancing company.
 It includes a Flask backend, MongoDB Atlas integration, Gmail SMTP email notifications, and a Gemini API-powered chatbot.

 ## Features
 - Home, Services, Portfolio, Contact, and Admin pages